 In honour of those exceptional, award-winning years, this competition is dedicated to uncovering the next generation of brilliant writers who understand that coverage of sport – both in its breadth and detail – can encompass everything from comedy to tragedy to trenchant opinion, colour and illuminating thought.

 A devoted follower of horse racing, David famously predicted that Snow Knight would win the 1974 Derby at 50-1 to the enrichment of the punters who read his column in the Leicester Mercury.
 This competition does not demand prescience on the same grand scale, but the judges would love to read a glorious variety of work from all corners of the sporting world.
 Berate Jose Mourinho if you must – but remember other rich seams of material exist away from football.
-These include the up-coming Olympic and Paralympic Games, adventure and extreme sport, the rise and rise of women’s sport, and anything on the outer fringes that takes your fancy.
+These could include off-beat, investigative work as well as action.
+All sporting endeavour welcome from action and adventure to anything on the outer fringes that takes your fancy.

 A few words from our previous winners: